Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Experimental setup

 An auxiliary condition is that discontinuities due to a shock developing have to be avoided.
-The mean speed of the signal equals the speed of the constant part of the wave train, i.e., $c_{s(0)}+\beta B$, as follows from Eq. \eqref{characteristics}.
-The wave train's oscillatory part encounters a shock at $t=t_{\rm shock}=\frac{1}{\beta A k}$ (Appendix \ref{shock}).
-To avoid discontinuities, we thus design the experiment such that $\frac{l}{(c_{s(0)}+\beta B)}<t_{\rm shock}$ and absorption images are taken at times $t<t_{\rm shock}$.
-We note that similar to GWs in GR, a signal with vanishing nonoscillatory trailing edge presents no analogue memory \cite{favata2010gravitational}.
+The mean speed of the signal equals the speed of the constant part of the wave train, i.e., $c_{s0}+\beta B$, as follows from Eq. \eqref{characteristics}.
+The wave train's oscillatory part encounters a shock at $t=t_{\rm shock}=\frac{1}{\beta A k}$ (cf.~Appendix \ref{shock}).
+To avoid discontinuities, we thus design the experiment such that $\frac{l}{(c_{s0}+\beta B)}<t_{\rm shock}$. {With the aforementioned parameters from \cite{Munoz}, $t_{\rm shock}=0.57$\,sec; for $B/A=1/2$, $A=0.025$, $l<0.23$\,mm.
+Absorption images are then taken at times $t<t_{\rm shock}$. }